chilah/local-weather/README.md

 # local-weather

 This project is a simple web local weather app.
-It will give you a current temperature, location, humidity, wind, sunrise and sunset time.
+It will show you a current temperature, location, humidity, wind, sunrise and sunset time.